d99kris/nmail/README.md

     2 = pre-fetching of all messages in current folder view (default) 3 = pre-fetching of all messages in all folders, i.e. full sync

+With level 0-2 configured, pre-fetch level 3 - a single full sync - may be triggered at run-time by pressing `S` from the message list.

 ### save_pass

 Specified whether nmail shall store the password(s).
 Default 1 (enabled).